How to Navigate Life with Narcissistic Parents

 Where Do We Go From Here?

 Living with—or healing from—narcissistic parents is one of the most complex emotional journeys you’ll ever take.
 But it can also be one of the most transformative.
+You can break free from the cycle:

-- Start by naming what happened.
+• Start by acknowledging what happened.

-- Learn to recognize the patterns.
+• Learn to recognize the patterns.

-- Set clear, firm boundaries.
+• Set clear, firm boundaries.

-And above all, reclaim your sense of self.
+• And above all, reclaim your sense of self.

 Healing is possible.
 You don’t need their approval to live a peaceful life.
+You only need permission from yourself.